chainpoint/chainpoint-core/docs/DEV_README.md

 We encourage anyone interested in contributing to fork this repo and submit a pull-request with desired changes.

-Please target go v1.16.8 and run gofmt (go) on the source tree to check/fix any style issues.
+Please target go v1.16.8 and run gofmt on the source tree to check/fix any style issues.

 All contributions and usage must adhere to the GNU aGPL v3 license.